Jump to content

 • Full-screen mode: YouTube-style horizontal carousel

-• Automatic fade-in and fade-out depending on playback status
+• Automatic show/hide depending on playback status

 • Swipe-enabled touch interface